Limych/ha-narodmon/README.md

 ## Known Limitations and Issues

 - At the moment, configuring the component is only possible through `configuration.yaml`.
 Support for configuration via Home Assistant UI will be added in the future.
+- The Narodmon service has limits on the amount of data returned per request and on the frequency of sending requests.
+Therefore, if you configure several sensors, at first some of them may be in the `Unavailable` state.
+As data is received from the server, all sensors will receive their values.

 ## Installation